stacklio/stackl/docs/content/basic/installation.md

 ### Prerequisites

 You should have a working Kubernetes cluster, this can be locally (Minikube, Microk8s) or a cluster in the cloud.
 If you don't have any cluster yet you can make use of a local development environment provided by [STACKL](www.stackl.io).
-The development environment meets all requirements needed to install STACKL.
+The Vagrant development environment meets all requirements needed to install STACKL.

-If you want to run the Vagrant development environment your system should meet following requirements:
+If you want to run the [STACKL Vagrant box](https://app.vagrantup.com/dome/boxes/stacklio) as development environment your system should meet following requirements:

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) should be installed.
 * [Vagrant](https://www.vagrantup.com/downloads.html) should be installed.